-The approval process for subdivision maps are not discretionary in that the Planning Commission determines that the map meets the requirements of the Subdivision Map Act.
-The Planning Commission will need to make the required findings for a recommendation to the City Council.
+The approval process for subdivision maps is not discretionary in that the City Council determines that the map meets the requirements of the Subdivision Map Act.
+To do so, the City Council will review and approve the Findings of the project that support the decision to approve and adopt the resolution.